Gaspare Bertoni: Beatification

-The process for the miracle needed for his beatification commenced in 1946 and concluded in 1950 after which the process was validated in Rome on 11 November 1967.
+The process for the miracle needed for his beatification commenced in 1946 and concluded in 1950, after which the process was validated in Rome on 11 November 1967.
 Pope Paul VI approved it on 3 October 1975 and beatified Bertoni on 1 November 1975.

-The miracle involved the cure of Giuseppe Anselmi - a priest of the Stigmatines - who had severe stomach complications and was cured in Brasilia on 28 May 1937.
+The miracle involved the cure of Giuseppe Anselmi - a priest of the Stigmatines - who had severe stomach complications and was cured in Brasília on 28 May 1937.

-Canonization
+Canonisation

-The second miracle required for sanctification received validation from the Congregation for the Causes of Saints on 30 November 1984 while it received the papal approval of Pope John Paul II at the beginning of 1989.
-He canonized Bertoni on 1 November 1989.
+The second miracle required for sanctification received validation from the Congregation for the Causes of Saints on 30 November 1984, while it received the papal approval of Pope John Paul II at the beginning of 1989.
+He canonised Bertoni on 1 November 1989.